reif-is-a-foofie/42/TASKS.md

 - Parse Python files with `ast` to split by function or class.
 - Split Markdown files by heading level.
 - Emit metadata: file path, start/end lines and cluster ID.
-- Implement `alexandrian import PATH` to ingest a folder recursively.
+- Implement `42 import PATH` to ingest a folder recursively.
 - Provide tests covering Python and Markdown splitting so future changes do not break chunk generation.

 ## CLI Interface